isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ### Create your own Newspaper competition

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQbCgoBYwqwr0xgQAsdO6AXQQrZ2lVUdyVW7MZHAZIkZfldHbQJiRzCE06n4ew4cgGeOe6itnF2LkOt/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQbCgoBYwqwr0xgQAsdO6AXQQrZ2lVUdyVW7MZHAZIkZfldHbQJiRzCE06n4ew4cgGeOe6itnF2LkOt/embed?start=true&amp;loop=true&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 On 15 September, PL shined in the 'Create your own Newspaper competition'.
 Our girls were honoured with the top awards - 2nd prize in the upper secondary category and 3rd prize in the Lower Sec category.
 They received the prizes from Senior Minister of State, Mr Chee Hong Tat.&nbsp;